neondatabase/website/content/docs/introduction/autoscaling.md

 enableTableOfContents: true
 ---

-A Beta version of Neon's _Autoscaling_ feature is now available for [paid plan](../introduction/billing#neon-plans) users in selected regions.
+A Beta version of Neon's _Autoscaling_ feature is now available for [Pro plan](../introduction/pro-plan) users in selected regions.
 The Autoscaling feature dynamically adjusts the allocation of vCPU and RAM for a Neon compute endpoint in response to the current load, eliminating the need for manual intervention.

 ## Autoscaling benefits